 The Parish Council’s responsibilities include parks and open spaces, sports facilities, public halls, and allotments.

 Meetings of the Parish Council are held on the second Monday of every month (with the exception of August) at Hartford Village Hall.
-The Annual Parish Meeting and the Annual Meeting of the Parish Council are held at Hartford Village Hall in May.
+The Annual General Meeting of the Parish Council is held in May.

 The Council employees two part-time employees: a Clerk and Responsible Financial Officer, and a Village Hall Administrator.

 My working life began at the London Stock Exchange but after moving to Cheshire I embarked on a new career in pre school education, specialising working with children with special needs.
 I gained a position with Vale Royal Borough Council, firstly in welfare and graduating to Community Care Manager for the whole of the Borough working with older people and people of all ages with disabilities.
 Outside the Parish Council I am a Trustee of Age UK Cheshire.
 In my leisure time I love to travel, enjoy working in my garden and exploring my family roots in genealogy.